 - Filed a complaint against the health plan.

 - Appealed a decision of the health plan.

-- No participating provider contract with an HMO or insurer offering a managed care contract may contain provisions which supersede or impair the providers right to a notice of reasons for the termination and an opportunity for a hearing.
+- Reasons for Termination.
+No participating health care professional contract with an HMO or insurer offering a managed care contract may contain provisions which supersede or impair the health care professional's right to a notice of reasons for the termination and an opportunity for a hearing.

 Patient Care and Treatment:

 Treatment Information.
 HMOs and insurers cannot restrict a provider from telling their patient:

 - All treatments available for the patient's condition, including treatments that may not be covered by the health plan.

 - The provisions or terms of the patient's health plan as they relate to the patient.

 - Filing Complaints.
 HMOs and insurers cannot restrict a provider from filing a complaint to an appropriate governmental body regarding policies or procedures the provider believes may negatively impact the quality of care or access to care.